 Seven formal advanced programs participate in the interdisciplinary graduate program in the College of Medicine.
 More information regarding faculty research can be found through the links below.

 Choosing a mentor for graduate training is an important step in graduate education.
-In the first year of the program, there are numerous mechanisms by which students can interact with graduate faculty: during coursework in the interdisciplinary core curriculum, the series of "Meet the Discipline" forums, seminar series and journal clubs organized by Departments or research focus groups in the College of Medicine, and informal meetings.
+In the first year of the program, there are numerous mechanisms by which students can interact with graduate faculty: during orientation, during coursework in the interdisciplinary core curriculum, seminar series and journal clubs organized by Departments or research focus groups in the College of Medicine, the annual COM Research Forum, and informal meetings.
 Students are strongly encouraged to discuss potential projects and rotations with faculty early in this first year.
 In addition,offer another mechanism for students to familiarize themselves with faculty and their research.

 The research rotation is a critical part of this process: students will participate in three 8-9 week rotations designed to allow the student to explore research opportunities with potential graduate mentors.
 Students may be very focused and choose to rotate with faculty in one of the Basic Science disciplines or those affiliated with the Cancer or Lung Biology Interdisciplinary Programs.
 Alternatively, students may be more interested in rotating with several faculty having a common research focus.
 Rotation schedules are coordinated by the Graduate Office in the College of Medicine.
 At the end of the first year, students should have come to an agreement with a Ph.D. mentor.
 This choice of mentor determines the departmental affiliation of a student for the duration of their studies.